hades/practical-ansible-intro/readme.md

 changed: [server] => {"changed": true, "cmd": ["whoami"], "delta": "0:00:00.001985", "end": "2015-03-21 20:56:51.932011", "rc": 0, "start": "2015-03-21 20:56:51.930026", "stderr": "", "stdout": "root"}
 ```

-The default user which Ansible sudo's as is, understandably,
+The default user which Ansible becomes is, understandably,
 root.
-This can be changed, though, with the `sudo_user` instruction.
+This can be changed, though, with the `become_user` instruction.

 Supplying the user in each and every playbook can be cumbersome and
 error-prone if you have many of them, so Ansible offers an easy way to